best-surrogacy-agencies-in-denver colorado

 • Pre-birth parentage orders are standard.
 Under C.R.S. § 19-4.5-111, intended parents may petition the juvenile court before, at, or after birth for a parentage order.
 Colorado courts routinely grant these orders, and the order directs the birth certificate to name the intended parents from delivery — without post-birth adoption proceedings.

 • Parentage by operation of law.
 Under C.R.S. § 19-4.5-109, when a valid surrogacy agreement is in place, intended parents become legal parents by operation of law at the moment of birth.
-The surrogate and her spouse (if any) are explicitly excluded from parentage.
-This makes Colorado one of the few states where parentage protection does not depend solely on a court filing.
+The surrogate and her spouse (if any) are explicitly excluded from parentage — making Colorado one of the few states where parentage protection does not depend solely on a court filing.

 • Compensated surrogacy is explicitly permitted.
 HB 21-1022 defines compensation to include consideration for the surrogate’s time, effort, support, pain, and risk.
 Both altruistic and compensated arrangements are fully recognized and enforceable under Colorado law.